cables-gl/cables-daplaya/README.md

 can be used on different platforms (win, osx, linux) to use cables patches offline after importing them through daplaya.

-# OSX NOTES!!!
+## CAVEATS MAC OS
-apple introduced some security features that make it next to impossible to build these kind of apps at the moment, so there is a few caveats when using this on OS X
+- Apple introduced some security features that make it next to impossible to build these kind of apps at the moment, so there is a few caveats when using this on MacOS.
-* the executable is not signed, you will need to whitelist it on every machine you run it on (right click, "open" usually does that)
+- The executable is not signed, you will need to whitelist it on every machine you run it on (right click, "open" usually does that).
-  * we cannot sign this executable, as it's contents do change when downloading a patch, this is intended...sorry...
+  - We cannot sign this executable, as it's contents do change when downloading a patch, this is intended...sorry...
-  * there is no build for arm/m1-architecture, apple forbids running unsigned apps that are build for arm entirely, not even whitelisting is possible...
+  - The build for arm/m1-architecture is even harder to run, apple forbids running unsigned apps that are build for arm entirely, not even whitelisting is possible...you may sign it on your own, though.
-* once you downloaded the app, USE THE FINDER to move it basically anywhere else (like your desktop) before opening it
+- Once you downloaded the app, USE THE FINDER to move it basically anywhere else (like your desktop) before opening it
-  * apple puts downloaded apps into a random read-only directory UNTIL YOU MOVE IT USING FINDER, we need to write to the directory...sorry...
+  - Apple puts downloaded apps into a random read-only directory UNTIL YOU MOVE IT USING FINDER, we need to write to the directory...sorry...
+- There are ways to make the executable/app work on your mac: [on this website](https://appuals.com/damaged-app-cannot-be-opened-on-macos-error/) .
+We had success using the command line snippet: `sudo xattr -cr appName.app`

 ## features:
 * import your patches by using patchid and apikey